-Birthday Special: 5 fantastic movies that prove Aamir Khan is a powerhouse performer
+Birthday special: 5 fantastic movies that prove Aamir Khan is a powerhouse performer

 Taare Zameen Par (2007)

-A moving drama, Taare Zameen Par featured Aamir in the role of a compassionate teacher and highlighted the problems faced by kids who suffer from Dyslexia.
-The film was an official entry to the Oscars but failed to make the cut.
+A moving drama, Taare Zameen Par featured Aamir in the role of a compassionate teacher and highlighted the problems faced by children who suffer from dyslexia.
+The film was an official entry to the Oscars but failed to move into the final round.

 Dangal (2016)